 You might have access to your credit score via your credit card provider.
 If this is a benefit you get as a card holder, you can typically see the score by logging into your credit card account online or via a mobile app.
-The downside is that this is only one version of your score.
+The downside is that this is only one possible version of your score.

 How Many Points Does Your Credit Score Go Down for an Inquiry?